a physician turned medical writer

-But don’t worry, this is not a health blog; here you will find some content about the world of science and medicine through the eyes of a physician.
-A respite from lifestyle advice.
+Don’t worry, this is not a health blog.
+You will find no lifestyle advice here, instead you can get to know me as a writer and read some of my content about the world of medicine – through the eyes of a physician.

-Through this blog, I try to excite with Medicine and create Aha!
+Through the action of blogging, I try to excite with Medicine and create Aha!
 Moments.
 I aim to shed some light on trending medical topics that are making the rounds on Twitter at al., using a critical and independent viewpoint.
-If you need me as a translator, and for any German Medical Translation visit my Translator website.
+I also work as a linguist offering German Medical Translation services.

-By explaining what lies behind the jargon, I want to share some exciting facts and experiences from my clinical past to help patients better understand Health issues.
-This blog also aims to uncover medical scams and web-based charlatans and gives some education to vulnerable patients to protect them from spending significant sums on treatments that do not work.
+By explaining what lies behind the jargon, I want to share some exciting facts and experiences from my clinical past to help the reader understand Health issues.